Studiegids

 Academic integrity

 Students should familiarize themselves with the notion of academic integrity and the ways in which this plays out in their own work.
-A good place to start is this page.
 Plagiarism will not be tolerated.
-Students may not substantially reuse texts they have previously submitted in this or other courses.
+Students may not substantially reuse texts they have previously submitted in one course in another course.
 Minor overlap with previous work is allowed as long as it is duly noted in citation.

 Studying with a disability

 The university is committed to supporting and accommodating students with disabilities as stated in the university protocol (especially pages 3-5).
-Students should contact Fenestra Disability Centre at least four weeks before the start of their courses to ensure that all necessary academic accommodations can be made in time conform to the above-mentioned protocol.
+Students should contact the Fenestra Disability Centre at least four weeks before the start of their courses to ensure that all necessary academic accommodations can be made in time in conformity to the above-mentioned protocol.

 Additional requirements Binding Study Advice (BSA)